CREATIVE

 5. Long-term sustainability: Consider the brand's ability to adapt and thrive in the long term.
 Predicting the future is tough, but adaptability and authenticity are key concepts to consider.

-• Define clear objectives
+• Define clear objectives tied to business outcomes

-• Use data and analytics tools
+• Use data and analytics to support your argument

 • Prepare a cost-benefit analysis

-B2B rebranding
+Frequently asked questions about B2B rebranding

 Colleen Christison, Brand Communication Strategist